mongodb-university/atlas_starter_java/README.md

 If you prefer to install your tools independently, see the list of the individual requirements below:
-    // TODO:
-    // Replace the placeholder connection string below with your
-    // Altas cluster specifics.
-Be sure it includes
-    // a valid username and password!
-Note that in a production environment,
-    // you do not want to store your password in plain-text here.
-    String mongoUri = "<Your Atlas Connection String>";

 ### Required:
 1) A working installation of the [Java 8 JDK](https://developers.redhat.com/products/openjdk/download).
 2) A working installation of the [Maven](https://maven.apache.org/) build system.